-Heritage turkeys are more expensive to buy, ranging from $6.00-$12.00/pound, because they are more expensive to raise, taking up to 30 weeks to grow to close to 30 pounds while a Broad-Breasted White can reach that weight in just 18 weeks.
+Heritage turkeys are harder to find and more expensive to buy, ranging from $6.00-$12.00/pound, because they are more expensive to raise, taking up to 30 weeks to grow to close to 30 pounds, while a Broad-Breasted White can reach that weight in just 18 weeks.
 Why splurge on a Heritage turkey?
-For starters, they are not genetically modified to maximize breast size and meat.
 Heritage turkeys have more fat and more dark meat, which helps keep the meat moist while cooking.
-The meat has a richer, heavier texture and more intense flavor, rich and robust and slightly gamey – what a “real” turkey is supposed to taste like.
+The meat has a richer, heavier texture and more intense flavor, rich and robust and slightly game—what a “real” turkey is supposed to taste like.

 Heritage turkeys can be bought from some local butchers and from Whole Foods Markets.
 Heritage Foods and Local Harvest ship directly to consumers, but their prices are higher than most retail stores.
 Buying a Heritage turkey is like casting a vote for humanely, naturally raised animals and for the farmers who are putting a premium on healthy, safe, natural food.